Safety net hospital: Prospects for safety-net hospitals under the Patient Protection and Affordable Care Act

-Safety net hospitals under the Trump Administration
+Safety-net hospitals under the Trump Administration

-The American Health Care Act of 2017 (AHCA), if passed, would have repealed part of the Patient Protection and Affordable Care Act in such that it would have cut Medicaid coverage for lower-income Americans and effectively stopped ACA's Medicaid expansion, which was projected to result in loss of coverage for 24 million people by 2026.
+The American Health Care Act of 2017 (AHCA), if passed, would have repealed part of the Patient Protection and Affordable Care Act in such that it would have cut Medicaid coverage for lower-income Americans and effectively stopped ACA's Medicaid expansion, which was projected to result in loss of coverage for twenty-four million people by 2026.
 In addition, it would have placed a limit on federal funding that states could receive to cover health insurance to millions of low-income patients.

 These federal cuts and increased enrollment criteria for federal welfare programs were projected to create an inevitable cost shift on patients and make it more difficult for Americans to be able to participate and receive aid from federal programs.
 Less money allocated to federal programs and the simultaneous repeals to Obamacare was expected to lead to less patients receiving financial help and qualifying for insurance programs, meaning that they would have had to pay more out of pocket for any services received.
-It was estimated that there would be 15 million fewer individuals insured with "Trumpcare" than with Obamacare.
-This was expected to directly impact safety net hospitals because of increases in the number of patients without insurance and decreased financial support from the federal government.
-The aforementioned proposed act was criticized for its potential to increase financial burdens and operational constraints on both patients and safety net hospitals.
+It was estimated that there would be fifteen million fewer individuals insured with "Trumpcare" than with Obamacare.

+This was expected to directly impact safety-net hospitals because of increases in the number of patients without insurance and decreased financial support from the federal government.
+The aforementioned proposed act was criticized for its potential to increase financial burdens and operational constraints on both patients and safety-net hospitals.

 It was predicted that under the AHCA, hospitals in both expanded Medicaid and nonexpanded states would have negative operating margins by 2026, endangering the quality of patient care for low-income communities, and ultimately, threatening hospital closures.
 The act failed to pass in the United States Senate.

-Types of safety net providers
+Types of safety-net providers

 Federally Qualified Health Centers (FQHCs)

-Federally Qualified Health Centers are public and private non-profit health care organizations that meet federally mandated requirements to provide comprehensive and appropriate health care services to medically underserved populations.
-They must also adjust service fees to patient capacity to pay, have an ongoing qualify assurance program, and have a governing board of directors.
+Federally Qualified Health Centers are public and private non-profit health-care organizations that meet federally mandated requirements to provide comprehensive and appropriate health care services to medically underserved populations.
+They must also adjust service fees to patient capacity to pay, have an ongoing qualify-assurance program, and have a governing board of directors.

 In turn, FQHCs receive reimbursements from Medicaid through their Prospective Payment System (PPS).
 They can also apply for the Health Center Program grant from the U.S. Department of Health and Human Resources and Services Administration.

 Federally Qualified Health Center Look-Alikes (FQHC look-alikes)

-FQHCs that meet all the federal health center program requirements but don't receive health center grant funding are called FQHC look-alikes.
+FQHCs that meet all the federal health-center-program requirements but do not receive health-center grant funding are called FQHC look-alikes.
 These FQHCs are typically non-profit community health centers and regional clinical associations.

-Rural Health Centers (RHC)
+Rural health centers

-Rural Health Centers are public, private, or non-profit health centers that provide primary care to Medicaid and Medicare populations in rural areas.
+Rural health centers (RHC) are public, private, or non-profit health centers that provide primary care to Medicaid and Medicare populations in rural areas.
 RHC status is designated by the Centers for Medicare and Medicaid Services, providing enhanced reimbursements rates for services.
 A health center cannot be both an RHC and a FQHC.